csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/gettingStarted/reqnroll/index.md

 > The implied ability, the performables, persona and `DishwashingBuilder` used in this test, related to washing dishes, are all fictitious.
 > See [the documentation for writing performables] to learn about how these could be written.

-This example assumes that SpecFlow is writting using [the NUnit runner], and thus [it makes use of NUnit-style assertions].
+This example assumes that Reqnroll is writting using [the NUnit runner], and thus [it makes use of NUnit-style assertions].
 Feel free to replace the assertion _with whichever assertion library you wish to use_.

 ```csharp